Your CRM was supposed to make things easier. Instead, it is another place where data goes to die.

 If everyone owns it, no one owns it.
 Pick one person and make it their job.

-4. You’re Not Using It to Actually Sell
+4. You are Not Using It to Actually Sell

-A CRM isn’t a database.
-It’s a sales engine.
+A CRM is not a database.
+It is a sales engine.

-If you’re just storing contact info, you’re wasting money.
+If you are just storing contact info, you are wasting money.
 Your CRM should tell you:

 - Who needs follow-up today